What Parks Canada is doing / What can you do to help

 - Backcountry roads adjacent to national parks are also vectors that allow non-native plants to spread in remote areas.
 Wash your vehicle often if you travel these roads as seeds can be spread from one area to another through the mud and debris on your vehicle.

-- If you are a landowner outside parks, be responsible for controlling invasive, non-native plants on your property.
-The threat to native plant and animal diversity by invading non-native plants is not confined to National Park ecosystems.
+- If you are a landowner outside parks, take steps to control invasive, non-native plants on your property.
+The threat to native plant and animal diversity by invading non-native plants is not confined to national park ecosystems.